jschof1/jschof1/README.md

 - **Open Data Institute:** At the forefront of developing visually compelling and educational courses.
 The Institute is committed to enabling individuals and organizations to unlock the power of data.
 Discover more at the [Open Data Institute](https://learning.theodi.org/).

 ### 🚀 Current Projects
-- **AI Assisted Risk Assessment Tool:** I'm part of an exciting project to advance risk analysis and management.
+- **ODI AI Assisted Risk Assessment Tool:** I am leading the development of an exciting project to advance data risk analysis and management.
 Learn more about this innovation [here](https://theodi.org/insights/tools/consequence-and-risk-evaluation-care-tool/).
 - **Elovera - A Party and a Music Discovery Platform:** Steering a groundbreaking initiative in music discovery.
 Dive into the work-in-progress musical journey at [Elovera](https://elovera.co.uk).

 💬 **Expertise:**